0xOvid/BotR_ClimbingCompetition/README.md

 - added the route factors to be displayed in admin pannel
 - still needs testing and verification

+2025-12-16
+- rework look of users, nav, base
+- update admin/users to use new route
+- move add user functionality to seperate function
+- users updated and validated
+- nav look updated

 # Credits
 Mark for making everything